invaribreak-labs/invaribreak-labs/DEFINING.md

 * security researchers analyzing structural risk,
 * reviewers discussing failure conditions with shared terminology.

+Readers and systems may reference individual **invariants, break points, or exploit paths** as canonical analytical units.
 The structure is reusable and protocol-agnostic.

----